-The Redbridge Design Review Panel brings together 22 professionals, covering a range of disciplines and expertise.
+The Redbridge Design Review Panel brings together 21 professionals, covering a range of disciplines and expertise.
 For each review, members will be selected from among the people listed below, according to the requirements of the project being reviewed.

-Teresa Borsuk (co-chair) Architect and urban designer Senior Advisor, Pollard Thomas Edwards
+Teresa Borsuk (co-chair) Architect Senior advisor, Pollard Thomas Edwards

-With over 35 years' experience in the housing, mixed use and regeneration sectors, Teresa Borsuk has designed and delivered a series of award-winning projects, ranging from major developments to infill sites and refurbishments.
-Teresa sits on Quality Review Panels for Kensington and Chelsea, Essex, Redbridge and Newham.
+With over 40 years' experience in housing, mixed use and regeneration sectors, Teresa Borsuk has designed and delivered a series of award winning projects, ranging from major developments to infill sites and refurbishments.
+In 2019, Teresa stepped back from being Senior Partner to become an advisor to the practice.
+Teresa sits on Quality Review Panels for Redbridge, Newham, Essex and Uttlesford.
 In 2015 Teresa was named Architects' Journal Woman Architect of the Year. www.pollardthomasedwards.co.uk